Qian Xuesen: Later life

-Qian was invited to visit the U.S. by the American Institute of Aeronautics and Astronautics after the normalization of relations between the two countries, but he refused the invitation, having wanted a formal apology for his detention.
+Qian was invited to visit the U.S. by the AIAA the normalization of relations between the two countries, but he refused the invitation, having wanted a formal apology for his detention.
 In a reminiscence published in 2002, Marble stated that he believed Qian had "lost faith in the American government" but that he had "always had very warm feelings for the American people."
 Despite this, Qian approved the decision of both his children, US citizens by birth, to return to the US to study.

-The Chinese government launched its manned space program in 1992, reportedly with some help from Russia due to their extended history in space.
+The Chinese government had launched its crew space program in 1992, reportedly with some help from Russia.
 Qian's research was used as the basis for the Long March rocket, which successfully launched the Shenzhou 5 mission in October 2003.
-The elderly Qian was able to watch China's first manned space mission on television from his hospital bed.
+The elderly Qian was able to watch China's first crew space mission on television from his hospital bed.

 In 2008, he was named Aviation Week & Space Technology Person of the Year.
 The recognition was not intended as an honor, but is given to the person judged to have the greatest impact on aviation in the past year.
 That year, China Central Television named Qian as one of the eleven most inspiring people in China.

 On October 31, 2009, Qian died at the age of 97 in Beijing from lung illness.